yrp604/bad64-sys/docs/dev/plugins.md

 When building native plugins for Binary Ninja, the following toolchains and dependencies are required, based on host OS.
 Older versions may work but are not supported.

-- macOS: Xcode 13+
+- macOS: Xcode 15 or Command Line Tools for macOS 14 (Apple Clang 15.0.0)
-- Windows: VS 2019 Professional with C/C++ Native Tools package
+- Windows: VS 2022 Professional with C/C++ Native Tools package, v143 (14.34)
-- Linux: GCC 9.4+
+- Linux: GCC 11.4+

-Additionally, Binary Ninja uses C++17 features, and requires a C++17 compatible compiler.
+Additionally, Binary Ninja uses C++20 features, and requires a C++20 compatible compiler.

 ### CMake Setup